 Let’s take a simple example of just such an operator.
 We’ve talked about how mutation is really assignment.
 Now let’s take the leap fully into the pure perspective, in which assignment is really just closure (pure functions with free variables).
 To illustrate, here is an example that all Java and C programmers are familiar with:

 The familiar semicolon represents a combinator called “bind”.
-In Haskell, this operator is denoted (>>=).
-In Scala, it’s called flatMap.
-To better see how this works, here’s a rough transliteration into Haskell:
+In Haskell, this operator is denoted (>>=)

 Of course, this isn’t at all the kind of code you would normally write, but it serves to demonstrate the idea that assignment can be understood as binding the argument to a function.
 The Haskell code above roughly means:

-Pass 1 to f, where f passes its argument to unchanged to g.
-And g adds 1 to its argument and passes the result to a function that adds y to its argument and passes that to t.
+to its argument and passes the result to a function that adds y

 Haskell is a purely functional language, and purity is enforced by its type system.
 If you haven’t taken it for a spin, I challenge you to do so.
 For more on the benefits of purely functional programming, see “Why Haskell Matters”.